dylanmackenzie/maxis-solver/README.md

 ---------------------

 The solver must be built by a compiler with c++14 support (due to its use of the nonmember cbegin and cend functions) and depends on boost.
-If you are using gcc, this means version 5 and above.
+This means at least clang-3.5 or gcc-5. clang does not support the debug flag (-g) with auto variables, so this must be disabled in the Makefile if you wish to use clang.
+If you do not have access to a compiler with adequate support, `sed -i -r 's/([^:])c(begin|end)/\1\2/g;/^using std::cbegin/d' src/*` will get you started.

 If DEBUG is defined during compilation, the solver will log the state of the population every few thousand iterations.
 Object files will be put in the build directory, and the executable will appear in the bin directory.
 You may need to edit the Makefile to point your compiler to the boost header files on your system.

 Run `bin/graph --help` for usage information.
 The `--file` option can be passed positionally to the executable.